-These consolidated financial statements have been prepared on a historical cost basis except for certain financial assets classified as at fair value through profit or loss or available for sale, which are measured at fair value.
+These unaudited condensed consolidated interim financial statements have been prepared on a historical cost basis except for certain financial assets classified as at fair value through profit or loss or available for sale, which are measured at fair value.
 In addition, the consolidated financial statements have been prepared using the accrual basis of accounting, except for cash flow information.